ckant787/julia/README.md

 You will also need a 64-bit gfortran to compile Julia dependencies.
 The gfortran-4.7 (and newer) compilers in Brew, Fink, and MacPorts work for building Julia.

 Clang is now used by default to build Julia on OS X 10.7 and above.
 On OS X 10.6, the Julia build will automatically use `gcc`.
 On current systems, we recommend that you install the command line tools as described above.
-Older systems do not have a separate command line tools package from Apple, and will require a full Xcode install.
+Older systems do not have a separate command line tools package from Apple, and will require a full Xcode to install.
 On these, you will need at least Xcode 4.3.3.
 In Xcode prior to v5.0, you can alternatively go to Preferences -> Downloads and select the Command Line Utilities.
 These steps will ensure that clang v3.1 is installed, which is the minimum version of `clang` required to build Julia.

 If you have set `LD_LIBRARY_PATH` or `DYLD_LIBRARY_PATH` in your `.bashrc` or equivalent, Julia may be unable to find various libraries that come bundled with it.
 These environment variables need to be unset for Julia to work.